 Attendance at particular nursery or infant schools will not prioritise admission to any particular primary or junior schools.
 Even where children are attending infant or nursery schools attached to particular schools, parents must make a separate application for admission to primary or junior school at the appropriate time.

 The requirement for the local authority to meet the infant class size legislation may result in the refusal of catchment area or sibling applications where a class has already reached its limit of 30 pupils.
 However, as an exception, the local authority will give careful consideration to offering places above the published admission number to applications from children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places.

 Admissions for the normal age of entry are administered through a coordinated admission scheme and preferences for maintained schools will be processed centrally by the School Admissions and Transport Service.
-The aim of the scheme is to ensure that each child will receive only one offer of a place at a Staffordshire school on a prescribed date.
+The aim of the scheme is to ensure that each child will receive only one offer of a place at a maintained school on a prescribed date.